 SIGI 3 is an online career guidance and education program that allows students to examine their values, interests and skills through a series of short assessment surveys.
 The results of these assessments can assist students to make appropriate decisions about a college major or occupational selection.
 In addition, the student will be made aware of and be able to further explore occupations and educational options related to their assessment results, and much more.
 (See SIGI3 Instructions and SIGI3 User Guide top right corner)

-Note: You must be a current Grand Rapids Community College student in order to access this program.
+Note: You must be a current Grand Rapids Community College student in a CLS course in order to access this program.